MykhailoPanchenko/Whats-new-in-swift/README.md

-# Whats new in swift
+# What's new in swift
+Discover the latest updates on swift 5.3.
+Find out how to take advantage of new language features like multiple trailing closures.
+You can find more information in a [presentation](https://drive.google.com/file/d/1nmZKj9HtQbPwzywTGBcBuFeOdrvSasJV/view?usp=sharing) and [video](https://web.microsoftstream.com/video/811b8b1f-d2c1-443e-9d89-7b66d5a80e7c).
 ## 1. Multiple Trailing Closures [SE-0279](https://github.com/apple/swift-evolution/blob/main/proposals/0279-multiple-trailing-closures.md)

 For example, we have initialization of class Alert like that: